 Spaghetti alla Puttanesca is the ultimate pantry pasta.
-Read on to see discover how we make this flavorful pasta dish and why we love it so much.
+Discover how we make this flavorful pasta dish and why we love it so much.

 We love Spaghetti alla Puttanesca in all it’s salty, saucy, briny, umami-rich glory.
 Mindi especially loves the dish and would be happy to eat it every day of the week whether we’re eating in Italy or at home in Lisbon.
 Okay, maybe not every day, but you get the picture.